apluslms/aplus-manual/m06_rubyric/02_getting_started.rst

 `Rubrics and reviews <03_rubrics_and_reviews>`_.
 If you cross "Allow reviewers to send reviews immediately", reviewers are allowed to send reviews back to students right after finishing review.
 Otherwise instructors will have to send reviews afterwards.
+Crossing "Allow reviewers to review all submissions" allows reviewers to view and review any submission in the exercise.
+Otherwise reviewers are only allowed to review submissions from groups assigned to them.
 Rubyric also allows students to conduct peer reviews.
 If peer review count is left empty, no peer review is expected.
 On the other hand collaborative mode allows students to construct feedback for each other but they are not required to review other people's submissions.

 Check out the chapter `LTI configuration in A+ <../m05_lti/configuration>`_ to find out how to configure an LTI exercise in A+.
+After configuring the exercise at A+ you still need to configure it at Rubyric.
+It can be done automatically or manually.

+Automatic exercise configuration through A+:

+1. Create a new A+ exercise using Rubyric as LTI service, use:

+   - Service url: /aplus_exercise
+   - Aplus get and post: True
+   - Open in iframe: True

+2. Open the exercise at A+

+   - Opening the exercise configures it at Rubyric if it has not yet been done

+3. (Optional) Login to Rubyric and change exercise settings to your liking

+   - Do not touch LTI resource link ID

-At Rubyric, the "LTI resource link ID" of the assignment should be same as Resource link id in A+ exercise.
-You don't have to fill in "LTI resource link ID for peer review" and "LTI resource link ID for viewing feedback" unless you want to use Rubyric's peer review or want students to view the feedback at Rubyric.
-The service url for assignment is shown on assignment page after you have created assignment.
+To configure the exercise manually you need to set LTI resource link ID at Rubyric to be same as it is in A+ exercise.
+You don't have to fill in LTI resource link ID for peer review and LTI resource link ID for viewing feedback unless you want to use Rubyric's peer review or want students to view the feedback at Rubyric.
+You need to set Service url at A+ to service url shown at exercise page at Rubyric after you have created the Rubyric exercise.

+The configuration has been successful if you can see the submit button when opening the exercise at A+.

 .. image:: /images/rubyric-create-assignment.png